 All: Be alert for fouls by blockers leading the runner and for fouls after the ball is declared dead.
-The use of the Dead Ball signal [S7] to indicate dead ball fouls should be used only by \mathbf{R} when fouls are involved.
+The use of the Dead Ball signal [S7] to indicate dead ball fouls should be used only by R when fouls are involved.

 Referee: Help with the tackle on your side immediately following the snap.
 Watch action behind the line and the runner to the neutral zone.
-Watch action on the ball and the quarterback on hand-offs and backward passes.
-Take the runner behind the neutral zone until the ball is dead and coordinate sideline coverage with the L and H. Watch action on the QB during an option play until there is no threat of a foul, then trail the runner into the side zone, covering behind the play.
+Watch action on the ball and the quarterback on handoffs and backward passes.
+Take the runner behind the line of scrimmage until the ball is dead and coordinate sideline coverage with the L and H. Watch action on the QB during an option play until there is no threat of a foul, then trail the runner into the side zone, covering behind the play.
 When the QB turns up the field, across the neutral zone with the ball, assume responsibility for the player in position to receive a backward pass until there is no longer a threat of a foul.
-On plays into the line, if runner is driven back after forward progress is stopped, retrieve ball from runner and relay to official covering spot.
-On runs that end out of bounds, especially in team areas, move into the dead ball area and assist sideline officials with maintaining order.
 When spotting the ball after it becomes dead, check with the L and H to get accurate forward progress.
 Coordinate with the U in spotting the ball for the next play.

 Umpire: Read the point of attack and the action on or by the interior linemen.
-Key the snapper and two guards but help with tackles if obvious fouls are observed.
+Key the snapper and two guards.
 Observe continuing action on the backside of the runner.
-Check for illegal use of the hands and holding and other fouls by both offensive and defensive players.
-As the play develops between the tackles, primary responsibility is to cover the action of players at the point of attack, then behind the ball and finally around the runner.
 On a sweep, open to the point of attack gaining depth as needed while watching the backside.
 Observe action in the side zone, especially between inbounds lines and 9-yard marks.
 After the ball becomes dead (and there is not a threat of dead ball action) hustle to the ball and assist in placing the ball in accord with the forward progress designated by the sideline official.
 Remember that inbounds lines are not walls; move into side zone as needed.

 Head Line Judge/Line Judge: Observe illegal shifts and motion by flanker.
 Act toward the ball with wingbacks that are aligned just outside the tackle on your side.
 Watch for offside by the defense and encroachment or false start by the offense.
 Observe initial action on or by interior lineman nearest you and action on or by the offensive player who is your designated responsibility.
-Observe blocking in front of the runner behind the neutral zone or in the neutral zone.
+Observe blocking in front of the runner behind the line of scrimmage or in the neutral zone.
 Mark forward progress on straight hand-offs and runs to your side.
-Observe action on the player(s) in a position to receive a backward pass (trailing back), loose ball and the trailing back as they become the ball carrier on play action toward your side.
+Observe action on the player(s) in a position to receive a backward pass when the ball is behind the neutral zone.
+Take the player in a position to receive a backward pass (trailing back), loose ball and the trailing back as they become the ball carrier on play action toward your side.
 Take the ball carrier in your side zone as far as the end zone.
 When the play ends out of bounds, go directly into the area and observe.
 Stay with players until all are back on the field of play.
-If play goes away from you, observe action behind runner and assist with action on the player(s) in position to receive the ball.
 Make certain you "square off" your spots.
 Mark forward progress and the out of bounds spot on your side when within your area of responsibility.
-When the flow of play is away from your position, move cautiously toward the flow and clean up action behind the \mathbf{R} and \mathbf{U} , giving special attention to late action on the QB after a backward pass is thrown.
+When the flow of play is away from your position, move cautiously toward the flow and clean up action behind the R and U, giving special attention to late action on the QB after a backward pass is thrown.
 Always keep players boxed in.